Road to Ruin (Ramones album): Reception

 Initially, Road to Ruin received mixed reviews from critics.
 Roy Trakin of the New York Rocker called the album "uneven" and "sometimes lazy", and preferred Tommy's drumming style over Marky's, writing: "...his light, distinctive, jazz-influenced drumming is sorely missed on Road to Ruin as Marky is of the heads-down basher school."
 Jon Savage of Sounds felt that the Ramones' music had become formulaic and accused the band of "calculated negativity".
 Rolling Stone critic Charles M. Young found the album to be neither as humorous nor as innovative as the Ramones' debut, but noted that the band was not at all "losing its grip".
 He observed that the band had modified their style because "dumb" people did not understand the music, while "smart" people did.
 Young cited "I Wanna Be Sedated" as the album's "killer cut", comparing it to "Blitzkrieg Bop", "Loudmouth", and "Cretin Hop".
 In a highly positive review, The Village Voice's Robert Christgau wrote that the band was constantly "topping itself", and implied that each track on the album was very listenable except "Bad Brain", the theme of which he called "repetitious".

 Cash Box said of "Don't Come Close" that "the production values emphasize clear guitar lines" and "Joey's lead vocals are effective and reminiscent of early British rockers."
 Record World called it "a fine pop outing" and said that "The vocals are familiar but the mid-'60s English rock beat and instrumentation have a smoother and finer edge."

-Critical acclaim for Road to Ruin did not fully transpire until many decades after its release.
+Critical acclaim for Road to Ruin did not fully transpire until decades after its release.
 AllMusic senior editor Stephen Thomas Erlewine found that the album does not reach the quality of the Ramones' previous albums, taking issue with its "undistinguished" songs, but the music nonetheless "sounds good" despite lacking in "exuberant energy or abundant hooks".
 In a later retrospective review for AllMusic, Tim Sendra was more enthusiastic, writing that the more elaborate arrangements "worked well with the more diverse songs the band brought to the album".

 The album is popular among the band's work today, often considered a fan favorite.
 In 2014 the album was voted their third best in a Rolling Stone top 10 article.

 The hardcore punk band Bad Brains took their name from the song "Bad Brain".
 The title of Supergrass' 2005 album Road to Rouen is a reference to Road to Ruin.